Component testing in practice

 This is a simple but powerful pattern that can let you remove irrelevant dependencies from the core component you're trying to test.

-This has been a quick and simplified example demonstrating how to build a component test to test and safeguard a difficult-to-test React component, focusing on ensuring that the component correctly interacts with its dependencies (the fetch global, an imported subcomponent, and a Context).
+This example demonstrated how to build a component test to test and safeguard a difficult-to-test React component.
+This test focused on ensuring that the component correctly interacts with its dependencies: the fetch global, an imported subcomponent, and a Context.

 Check your understanding